 Islands of Lake Michigan

-he islands which are visible from the beaches and ridges are known as South Manitou and North Manitou.
+The islands which are visible from the beaches and ridges are known as South Manitou and North Manitou.
 They played an important role in the history of Great Lakes shipping as South Manitou had the only natural harbor along the Michigan shore for 220 miles.
-As a result, a small community was established on the island and offered wood, provisions and ice for the early steamers, provisions and ice for their successors.
-Many ships sank when passing through the area between the islands and the mainland, which is known as the Manitou Passage as there is a relatively shallow area and can be fierce winds.
+As result, a small community was established on the island which offered wood, provisions, and ice for the early steamers and their successors.
+Many ships sank when passing through the area beween the islands and the mainland, which is known as the Manitou Passage as there is a relatively shallow area where there can be fierce winds.
 Many more weathered sometimes fierce storms in the island's lee.
 You may find the Map of Shipwrecks to be of interest.

 Call 231.256.9061 or visit www.leelanau.com/manitou.